miraheze/puppet/README.md

 If attribution is missing, please open a code request adding the attribution and it will be merged.

 This works out of the box as long as Puppet is installed on the local machine.
-All code is tested and developed on Debian Buster and is ran in production on Debian Buster.
+All code is tested and developed on Debian Bullseye and is ran in production on Debian Bullseye.